megaease/easeprobe/docs/Deployment.md

 ## 1. Overview

-Deployment of EaseProbe is a simple process.
 EaseProbe is a Go application and can be deployed on any platform that supports Go.

-EaseProbe is a single binary and can be deployed as a standalone application or in a Kubernetes pod.
+This document describes how to deploy EaseProbe on the following ways:

+- **Standalone Deployment** - run EaseProbe as a systemd service.
+- **Docker Deployment** - run EaseProbe as a container.
+- **Kubernetes Deployment** -  run EaseProbe as a kubernetes pod.

 ## 2. Standalone Deployment